ekrsulov/ttpe/doc/docs/features/selection.md

 - **Resize handles**: 8 corner/edge handles for transformation (when in transform mode)
 - **Selection badge**: Element count indicator (for multi-selection)

+### Selection Bbox Feedback

+When multiple elements or groups are selected, a **selection bounding box** appears to show the overall extent of the selection:

+- **Visual indicator**: Amber-colored rectangle showing the complete bounds from the leftmost element to the rightmost, and topmost to bottommost
+- **Margin**: 10px padding around the calculated bounds (larger than group selection bounds)
+- **Conditional display**: Only appears when the four corner-defining elements or groups are different (prevents showing for single elements or compact selections)
+- **Group-aware**: Considers both directly selected groups and elements (using group bounds when elements belong to groups)
+- **Color scheme**: Amber stroke with low-opacity fill, distinct from group selection bounds (cyan) and rectangle selection (gray)

+The bbox is calculated by finding:
+- **Left edge**: Element or group with the smallest `minX` coordinate
+- **Top edge**: Element or group with the smallest `minY` coordinate
+- **Right edge**: Element or group with the largest `maxX` coordinate
+- **Bottom edge**: Element or group with the largest `maxY` coordinate

+The calculation considers:
+- **Directly selected groups**: Use their complete group bounds
+- **Individual elements**: Use their own bounds, or their parent group's bounds if they belong to a group
+- **Mixed selections**: Handles combinations of groups and elements seamlessly

+If all four edges are defined by the same element or group, no bbox is drawn.

 ### Canvas Layers

-The selection system renders **4 canvas layers** (all in midground placement):
+The selection system renders **5 canvas layers** (all in midground placement):

 1. **selection-overlays**: Selection overlays for individual path elements showing control points
 2. **group-selection-bounds**: Dashed rectangles around selected groups
+3. **selection-bbox**: Amber bounding box showing overall selection extent (when applicable)
-3. **selection-rectangle**: Live rectangle during drag-to-select operation
+4. **selection-rectangle**: Live rectangle during drag-to-select operation
-4. **selection-blocking-overlay**: Blocks interactions during rectangle selection
+5. **selection-blocking-overlay**: Blocks interactions during rectangle selection

 ### Rectangle Selection Overlay